|Email and Chat

 Officially, CyberGhost operates under the company CyberGhost S.A. in Bucharest, Romania.
 That being said, there’s an interesting history with the ownership of the company and outside investors.

 CyberGhost was previously owned by Robert Knapp – a German tech entrepreneur – and based/operated out of Romania.
-However, that has all changed since Knapp sold CyberGhost VPN to outside investors.
+However, that all changed when Knapp sold CyberGhost VPN to outside investors.

-In 2017 Knapp sold CyberGhost to an Israeli company called Crossrider for €9.2 million.
+In 2017, CyberGhost was acquired by an Israeli company called Crossrider for €9.2 million.

 Crossrider offers a highly configurable method for its clients to monetize their software.
 The common method to infect end-users is software bundlers.
 The installers usually resort to browser hijacking.
 Targeted browsers are Internet Explorer, Firefox, Chrome, and sometimes Opera.
 Crossrider not only targets Windows machines but Macs as well.